awwx/meteor-wiki/New-Template-API.md

 * __Node preservation.__ Sometimes you need certain nodes of a template to not be disturbed by the rerendering process.
 You want the node's attributes and childen to be updated, but you want the node itself to be left in place.
 This comes up often with `<input>` elements (preserving cursor position and focus) or with CSS animations (recreating the node would restart the animation.)
 Now, just specify the nodes you want preserved with CSS selectors, and it will be done.
 This answers https://github.com/tmeasday/unofficial-meteor-faq#how-do-i-animate-when-meteor-changes-things-under-me

 * __Finding nodes in a template.__ From an event handler, you can now easily find the nodes in a template by selector so you can manipulate them.
 It's as easy as `template.find('.mybutton')`.
-This works in template render callbacks too.
+This works in template rendered callbacks too.

 ## About Spark